 By default, the Slack package doesn’t come in the default repository of CentOS 7.
 Go to the Slack for Linux download page and download the latest Slack .rpm package:

-After downloads are successful, now install Slack using the following command:
+After downloads are successful, now install Slack using the following command below:

 Now that you have Slack installed on your CentOS desktop, you can start it either from the command line by typing slack or by clicking on the Slack icon (Activities -> Slack).